 Alessandro Bonvini, University of Pavia

-13:45 – The Unspeakable Tale: Sexuality, Gender and Social Hierarchies in Herodas’ Mimiambs
+13:45 – The Unspeakable Tail: Sexuality, Gender and Social Hierarchies in Herodas’ Mimiambs

 Claire-Emmanuelle Nardone, University of Torino